21 Blockchain Interview Questions and Answers for 2023

-- Strong conceptual knowledge of how blockchain works;
+- Strong conceptual knowledge of how a blockchain system works;

-- Solid knowledge of how a digital ledger and a distributed ledger works;
+- Solid knowledge of how a digital ledger and a distributed blockchain ledger work;

 - Excellent knowledge of peer-to-peer networks (P2P networks);

-- Good experience in public blockchains or private blockchains depending on your project requirements;
+- Good experience in public blockchains or private blockchains depending on your requirements for a blockchain project implementation;

 - Robust knowledge of cryptography, encryption, digital signature, etc.;